Skip to content

 • China Considers Scrapping Coal to Oil Projects

-• Blog Post China coal to liquids extreme energy Oil
+• China Coal extreme energy Oil

 China is considering halting efforts to make oil from coal due to concerns about the expense, how much energy it uses and the effect on climate change.